devendrajadhav2470/customer_support_llm/README.md

 | BERTScore F1 | 0.843   | 0.913      | +8%      |

 The base model tends to ask many follow-up questions; the fine-tuned model responds in a more direct, support-oriented style aligned with the training data.
+## Overview

+This project adapts a general-purpose instruction-tuned LLM into a domain-specific customer support assistant.
+Training is memory-efficient: the base model is loaded in 4-bit precision, and only LoRA adapter weights are updated during supervised fine-tuning (SFT).

+Compared to the base Gemma 3 4B model, the fine-tuned adapter produces responses that better match the tone and structure of professional support replies.

 ## Tech Stack